HoolaBoola/tsoha_article_library/README.md

   - Registering a new user
   - Logging in as an existing user
   - Creating a post
+    - WYSIWYG (What You See Is What You Get) editor to edit HTML
+    - Functionality to automatically load contents from a URL
+  - Viewing a post
+  - Viewing all posts
   - Logging out

+### Todo

+  - Visual improvements
+  - Noscript versions of JavaScript functionality
+  - Refactoring
+  - Editing posts
+  - Commenting on posts (we'll see)
+  - Refactoring
+  - HTML sanitization fine tuning
+  - Posts listed newest-first and only a handful per page

 ### Testing in Heroku